Networking is the FASTEST way to find a job for most job seekers.

 After they respond, ask another question, or comment on something they said.
 Soon you’ll be comfortable enough to ask if their group is hiring or if they’re able to help you get a conversation started with one of the managers.

 Don’t forget this last step.
-It’s important part of effective job search networking.
+It’s an important part of effective job search networking.

 Once your job search is over, be sure to thank everyone who offered you help, either through email or a hand-written note (if you have their address).
 That way they’ll be willing to help again in the future and your next job search will be even easier!